 Please note that some malware may be disguised as legitimate operating files, making it difficult for Malwarebytes and other anti-virus programs to detect.
 If you are still having issues with your device or want to be certain that your system is clean, it is best to be proactive and take your device to a professional.

-Do not make the mistake of using the same username and password for all of your online accounts.
-This makes it easier for criminals to steal your identity and access funds.
+Do not make the mistake of using the same username and password for all your online accounts.
+This makes it much easier for criminals to steal your credentials, access your personal information and steal your funds.

-Phishing emails have become a dangerous, yet unavoidable, threat in the digital age.
-Your best protection is to err on the side of caution and use the “delete” button on emails that seem sketchy.
+Phishing emails have become a dangerous yet unavoidable threat in the digital age.
+Your best protection is to err on the side of caution and use the “delete” button on emails and text messages that seem sketchy.
 Remember, a legitimate organization or business will never ask you to share sensitive, personal information via insecure channels like email, text or pop-up messages.
 If the message is truly important, the sender will attempt to contact you through verified methods like telephone or snail mail.